Dozens Killed in ISIS Bombing of Baghdad Ice Cream Shop

 Later in the day, bombings in and around the Iraqi capital killed seven more people.

-The attacks come as IS militants are steadily losing territory to U.S.-backed Iraqi forces in the battle for Mosul, the country's second-largest city.
+The attacks come as ISIS militants are steadily losing territory to U.S.-backed Iraqi forces in the battle for Mosul, the country's second-largest city.
 The Sunni extremists are increasingly turning to insurgency-style terror attacks to distract attention from their losses.

 The nighttime attack outside the ice cream parlor in the bustling Karrada neighborhood killed 17 people and wounded 32, police and health officials said.